 Step-by-step: How to use AI for integration testing

-AI won’t magically fix messy integrations, but it can map dependencies, generate realistic test flows, and keep them alive as services evolve.
+AI for integration testing won’t magically fix messy integrations, but it can map dependencies, generate realistic test flows, and adapt as services evolve.
 Here’s how to set it up without drowning in configs.

 Step 1: Map out service dependencies